 7. Page 6 is the Pending Ratio Summary page.
 This page offers a quick glance of the Pending Ratio trend for N. Kona Res., Condo, Land and Hawaii Island.
 Page 6 Hawaii Island ratio is probably the best indicator of the residential market trend.
 In this report we see nice continued improvement for Hawaii Island.
 This represents the seasonal upswing we had been hoping to see.

-- The Page 7 of the report is the Kona Residential Price chart since 1972 has been updated with the new 2017 data.
-This maintains a data pool of similar homes many of which have resold over the years.
-The total number of sales that make up the data pool now stands at 7,370 in the 23 subdivisions in the study.
-The year/year price change for this Mid-level housing group for 2017 is $587,100, up from 2016’s $582,900.
-This represents a 1% price increase for 2017.
-This does coincide with the price change data for land, which is the basis for real estate values.
-Land values on average for 2017 are up +1% from 2016.
-I would appreciate any input from readers of the report.
+8. The Page 7 Kona Residential Price chart since 1972 has been updated with the new 2018 data.
+This maintains a data pool of similar homes many of which were new sales or have resold over the years.
+The total number of sales that make up the data pool now stands at 7,644 in the 23 subdivisions in the study.
+The year/year price change for this Mid-level housing group for 2018 is $615,100, up from 2017’s $587,100.
+This represents a 5% price increase for 2018.

 9. The Kona vs. West Coast shows sales data for N. Kona and San Diego through January 31, 2019.
 The Kona price appreciation trend is improving and stands at +2.5% year over year.
 San Diego price appreciation is in a declining trend showing a +1.4% appreciation rate.